-- 3.7.
-The site evaluation stage conducted before the starting construction of the nuclear installation project provides detailed and specific data and information for the characterization of the site and concludes with the determination of the external hazards which may affect the nuclear installation4.
-Following such site evaluation stage in the design stage, and related to the need to cope with the effects derived from earthquake events, two important aspects treated at the site characterization or evaluation phase should be provided as input for the seismic design: - a) The determination of the specific seismic hazards at the site, particularly, the vibratory ground motion hazards, and - b) The detailed geological, geophysical and geotechnical characteristics of the site with the corresponding information on soil properties [5]. - 3.8.
-Regarding the aspect a) indicated above, the seismic hazard assessment should be available as resulting from the specific site characterization, through the application of the methods and approaches recommended in Ref.
-[2], including the determination of the parameters (spectral representations and time histories, in horizontal and vertical directions) of the vibratory ground motions at the control point established by the user requirements, usually at the free field conditions, rock outcrop, or at the bedrock level.
+3.7.
+The site evaluation stage conducted before the starting of the design and construction of the nuclear installation project provides detailed and specific data and information for the characterization of the site and concludes with the determination of the external hazards which may affect the nuclear installation.
+Following such site evaluation stage in the design stage, and related to the need to cope with the effects derived from earthquake events, two important aspects treated at the site characterization or evaluation phase should be provided as input for the seismic design:

+- a) The determination of the specific seismic hazards at the site, particularly, the vibratory ground motion hazards, and - b) The detailed geological, geophysical and geotechnical characteristics of the site with the corresponding information on soil properties [5].

-4 Unless a generic design is intended for the site, in which case the site evaluation stage may occur after the reactor design.
+&lt;sup>4 Unless a generic design is intended for the site, in which case the site evaluation stage may occur after the reactor design.
 In this case the generic seismic design bases should be shown to envelope the site-specific seismic hazard challenges at the relevant hazard frequencies.